• Skip to primary navigation

 This strawberry peach cobbler recipe took some effort to get right, but the effort was well worth it.
 Peaches and strawberries are abundant in our house during the spring/summer months around here so we're always looking for new recipes to feature them in.

-Don't forget to check out my Easy Spiced Pear Cobbler for a more seasonal option!
-If you still have peaches lying around check out my Homemade Peach Pie Filling.
+Don't forget to check out my Easy Spiced Pear Cobbler for a more seasonal option and if you still have peaches lying around check out my Homemade Peach Pie Filling.

 Jump to: